arcus/education_modules/_module_templates/template_wrapper.md

 Some important things to keep in mind:

 - We use "macros" for a lot of our standardized text.
 For exmaple, the overview and feedback sections of each module are created by the `@overview` and `@feedback` macros, respectively.

+  * General use macros are in the [module macros file](https://github.com/arcus/education_modules/blob/main/_module_templates/macros.md).
+This includes macros to generate the overview and feedback sections, as well as general-purpose javascript such as the gifPreload macro.
+It also loads our icon kit and style sheet.
+This macro file should be imported in every module.
+  * Macros for hands-on code in R, Python, and SQL modules are available in `macros_r.md`, `macros_python.md`, and `macros_sql.md`, respectively.
+SQL tables are loaded with additional files.
+For more details, see the sections on including interactive code in this template.
-All available macros are in the [module macros file](https://github.com/arcus/education_modules/blob/main/_module_templates/module_macros.md).
-For more information about our macros and instructions for writing new ones, see the [macros instructions](https://github.com/arcus/education_modules/blob/main/macros_instructions.md).
+  * For more information about our macros and instructions for writing new ones, see the [macros instructions](https://github.com/arcus/education_modules/blob/main/macros_instructions.md).

 - The title is the only level-1 header in the document.
 - We use the module title to collate feedback in our REDCap survey, so if the title is edited after learners have begun sending in feedback we'll lose the ability to quickly group feedback for this module.
 Avoid making changes to the title after publication.
 - LiaScript will create a new page at each level 1, 2, or 3 header, so to avoid a page with only a header and no content, include text after each header before the next.